Skip to Main Content

 Do I have to complete all modules?

 No. You can pick and choose modules to complete based on your interests.
-We do recommend, however, that all participants complete the modules in Core Skills 1, 2 and 3, as the content in these modules is foundational for developing core research skills.
+We do recommend, however, that all participants complete the modules in Core Skills 1, 2 and 3, as the content in these modules is foundational for developing core research and writing skills.

 Are the modules graded?